jrfalou/UdacityRL/README.md

   - I used it to solve the degree's first project, labelled "Navigation"
 - DDPG (Deep Deterministic Policy Gradient):
   - I implemented and calibrated my algo while solving the OpenAI Gym environment "Pendulum-v0" (note that it's heavily inspired by the implementation presented in the course)
-  - I used it to solved the degree's second project, labelled "Continuous Control"
+  - I used it to solve the degree's second project, labelled "Continuous Control"
+- Multi-DDPG:
+  - I used it to solve the degree's third project, labelled "Collaboration and Competition"

 ## II.
 Dependencies
 The content of this repository will be heavily dependent on the below git repos: